 Reading Resources — Studio K.O.S.

 Studio K.O.S.
-(Kids of Survival) have pursued a decades-long investigation of art-making as a process of collaborative learning and literacy-building.
+(Kids of Survival) are a continuation and a reimagining of the collective practice founded by Tim Rollins in the early 1980s.
+The group’s current members—Angel Abreu, Jorge Abreu, Robert Branch, and Rick Savinon—continue to pursue its decades-long investigation of art-making as a process of collaborative learning and literacy-building.

 How do we make history so we are not made by it?